tinthegoat/flashcard-app/README.md

 - **User Authentication**
   - Sign up, log in, and session tokens
   - Update username and password securely
+  - Admin branch can delete users (Only 1 admin exists)

 - **Flashcard Sets**
   - Create, rename, and delete sets
-  - Each set belongs to a specific user
+  - Each set belongs to a specific user, but can be marked as public
+  - Shared public sets

 - **Flashcards**
   - Add, edit, and delete flashcards within sets